-The twists and turns of the Shotover River frame water in startling colors, from deep blue to frothing white.
+The twists and turns of the Shotover River will give the client a view of the water in many startling colors, from deep blue to frothing white.
 It’s a scene that’s well worth a trip, but the river’s most famous offerings are high-speed jet-boat cruises that spin over the water.
 For more traditional thrills, opt for a whitewater rafting trip that lets travelers paddle along.

 Multiple daily departures and a relatively short jet-boat ride makes it easy to add this tour to an already busy schedule.

-This option combines the Shotover and Kawarau Rivers, offering clients more time on the water than many alternatives.
+This option combines the Shotover and Kawarau Rivers, offering clients more time on the water than many other tour options.
 The Kawarau’s known for tight curves, while the Shotover has more dramatic colors.

-An alpine playground that’s a quick trip from Queenstown, The Remarkables are famed for drawing skiers and snowboarders during the Southern Hemisphere winter.
+An alpine playground that’s a quick trip from Queenstown, The Remarkables are famed for drawing in skiers and snowboarders during the Southern Hemisphere winter.
 They also offer year-round sightseeing that’s most accessible on guided tours.
-During visits to farms tucked into foothills of the mountain range, travelers can meet some of New Zealand’s merino sheep, and while on a boat cruise of Lake Wakatipu, enjoy weeping views of the peaks from the water.
+During visits to farms tucked into foothills of the mountain range, travelers can meet some of New Zealand’s merino sheep.
+While on a boat cruise of Lake Wakatipu travelers can enjoy beautiful views of the peaks from the water.

-This short helicopter flight features a landing high in the mountain peaks, a remote destination that would otherwise require an arduous overland trip.
+This short helicopter flight features a chance to land high in the mountain peaks, a remote destination that would otherwise require an arduous overland trip.

-A family-friendly way to get views of the Remarkables, this 4WD tour also includes a Lake Wakatipu catamaran cruise, a sheep farm visit, and morning or afternoon tea.
+A family-friendly way to take in views of The Remarkables, this 4WD tour also includes a Lake Wakatipu catamaran cruise, a sheep farm visit, and morning or afternoon tea.